Sumner-Group/dijkstra-water-wire/README.md

 =====================

 Anticipated updates:
 1) Allowing for angles.
-In other words, viability also has to do with the Donor-hydrogen-acceptor angle.
+In other words, viability also has to do with the donor-hydrogen-acceptor angle.